hughker/documentation/merchant-js-api/overview.md

 ```

 ## Required tracking tags
-When using a completely custom DOM layout for the search results it's important to add proper tracking tags to the DOM, so that our machine learning alghoritms can work properly.
+When using a completely custom DOM layout for the search results, it's important to add proper tracking tags to the DOM, so that our machine learning alghoritms can work properly.

 Each link to a product page and each add to cart button action should have the following tags: